Privacy Policy

 Does the Privacy Act apply to you?

 The Privacy Act 1988 (Cth) incorporates the Australian Privacy Principles (APPs) and governs the collection, handling, storage, use, disclosure, and destruction of personal information in Australia.
-An organisation must comply if it has turnover ≥ A$3 million, or falls within specific categories (e.g., health‐service provider, trades in personal information, related body corporate, Commonwealth contract, reporting entity under the Anti‐Money Laundering and Counter‐Terrorism Financing Act 2006, or operates a residential‐tenancy database).
+An organisation must comply if it has turnover of A$3 million or more, or falls within specific categories (e.g., health-service provider, trades in personal information, related body corporate, Commonwealth contract, or reporting entity under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006).
 Although Howmuch2 currently falls below the A$3 million threshold, we have adopted the APPs as best practice.

 Why do you need a Privacy Policy?